-- Administrative expenses; - Claims management expenses / handling expenses; - Acquisition expenses, but only to the extent that they are incurred on existing business after the valuation date; - Commissions which are expected to be incurred in the future; - Reserves for exceptional and project costs; - Investment management expenses, which are expressed as a percentage of funds under management.
+- Administrative expenses; - Claims management expenses / handling expenses; - Acquisition expenses, but only to the extent that they are incurred on existing business after the valuation date; - Commissions which are expected to be incurred in the future; - Reserves for exceptional and project costs; - Investment management expenses, which are expressed as a percentage of funds under management; and - Future expense inflation over the lifetime of each contract and is assumed to be in line with RPI, and with external agreements for business administered externally.

 These allowances cover all expenses arising within cedants and from the cedant management services companies, and also in respect of the outsourcing agreements on certain business between the management services companies and the outsourcing companies, and the investment management agreements with Aviva Investors.
+An allowance is also made for additional head office expenses.

 Where a defined charge is specified in the Management Services Agreement between the Company and the service company or the outsourcer, it is generally assumed that this charge will continue on an ongoing basis.
-Where no defined charge is specified, it is assumed that the full cost incurred by the service companies in managing the policies will be charged to the Company, so the best estimate expenses is based on an estimate of the underlying costs to the service companies.
+Where no defined charge is specified, it is assumed that the full cost incurred by the service companies in managing the policies will be charged to the Company, so the best estimate expenses are based on an estimate of the underlying costs to the service companies.